brainboxdotcc/DPP/docpages/make_a_bot/replit.md

 LD_PRELOAD=./usr/lib/libdpp.so ./bot
 ```

-Now that your bot is running, you have to keep it online.
+now that your bot is running, you have to keep it online.
 Replit automatically puts repls to sleep after some time, so you will need to ping a webserver.
 Unfortunately, Replit is sometimes limiting, and this is one of the only free workarounds to this issue.

 1. Start a http server.
 This can be through any webserver, but as a simple solution, use python's built in http.server:
 ```bash